 8,700 is a magic number in nutrition.
 It’s the number of kilojoules (kJ) that is the “average” intake for adults in Australia, if the surveys are correct.
 It’s widely used as a benchmark figure and as the basis of food labels such as the Percent Daily Intake values.
 Recently kilojoules have appeared on fast food menu boards and they use 8,700 as the yardstick to assess their foods against.
 Here's my take on it.

 Obviously 8,700 kilojoules a day is an average.
-The actual number of kilojoules you need will vary depending on your age, gender, life stage (if you’re growing which demands more energy), weight, height and how physically active you are.
+The actual number of kilojoules you need will vary depending on your age, gender, life stage (if you’re growing or are pregnant as this calls for more energy), weight, height and how physically active you are.

 A very active 16-year old, for example, requires 12,000kJ a day, which is 4,000kJ more than a sedentary 70-year-old.
 And then there’s that wonderful thing known as genetic inheritance.
 Most of us know people who always ‘burn off their food quickly’ and rarely put on weight –they most likely come from a family with a similar metabolic tendency!

-The pizza shown at left has 6654kJ in the whole pizza which becomes 832kJ per slice or wedge.
+The Legends pizza ad shown has 6654kJ in the whole pizza which becomes 832kJ per slice or wedge.
 Think if this is a realistic serve size - would you eat one-eighth of a regular pizza?
 Unlikely.
 You'd probably tuck into half of it (3327kJ) or at least two wedges (1664kJ).

 Your individual circumstances will dictate whether you need either MORE or LESS than 8,700.
 Click here for a full table of recommended daily intakes for kilojoules.
 Or see an Accredited Practicing Dietitian for more personalised nutrition advice.